MostlyAdequate/mostly-adequate-guide/README.md

 # Plans for the future

 * **Part 1** (chapters 1-7) is a guide to the basics.
 I'm updating as I find errors since this is the initial draft.
 Feel free to help!
-* **Part 2** (chapters 8-10) will address type classes like functors and monads all the way through to traversable.
+* **Part 2** (chapters 8-13) address type classes like functors and monads all the way through to traversable.
 I hope to squeeze in transformers and a pure application.
-* **Part 3** (chapters 11+) will start to dance the fine line between practical programming and academic absurdity.
+* **Part 3** (chapters 14+) will start to dance the fine line between practical programming and academic absurdity.
 We'll look at comonads, f-algebras, free monads, yoneda, and other categorical constructs.

 ---